chenchongthu/EHCF/README.md

 The coefficient parameter determines the importance of different tasks in multi-task learning.
 In our datasets, there are three loss coefﬁcients λ 1 , λ 2 , and λ 3 .
 As λ 1 + λ 2 + λ 3 = 1, when λ 1 and λ 2 are given, the value of λ 3 is determined.
 We suggest to tune the three coefﬁcients in \[0, 1/6, 2/6, 3/6, 4/6, 5/6, 1].

-The performance of our EHCF is **much better** than existing multi-behavior models like CMF, NMTR, and MB-GCN (SIGIR2020).
+The performance of our EHCF is **much better** than existing multi-behavior models like CMF, NMTR, and **MBGCN (SIGIR2020)**.
 You can also contact us if you can not tune the parameters properly.

+## Statement

+The authors of MBGCN compared with us in their previous version and report an inaccurate result of our EHCF.
+However, after being accepted, they delete the result of our EHCF in their camera-ready version SIGIR 2020 paper (because our EHCF actually performs much better than MBGCN).

+We do not recognize MBGCN as a state-of-the-art method for multi-behavior recommendation.
+We also call on researchers to not only compared with MBGCN in future research, so as to avoid getting an inaccurate conclusion.